Numerous pink flamingo lawn ornaments scattered on green grass near a building.

 September 7, 2010

-I now realize that Professor Petrovich, who had seen much, tread carefully when describing the Soviet Union, and never ever used the work ‘genocide’ in a Soviet context.
+I now realize that Professor Petrovich, who had seen much, tread carefully when describing the Soviet Union, and never used the word ‘genocide’ in a Soviet context.
 Soviet Genocide?
 Come on!
 Where is your evidence?
 Robert Conquest?
 He’s anti-Communist.
-Though the Soviet Union was out of style in 1967, Red China was a ‘miracle of human equality’ as the ‘Cultural Revolution’ unleashed to cleanse ‘bureaucratism,’ with renewed revolutionary fervor.
+Though the Soviet Union was out of style in 1967, Red China was a ‘miracle of human equality’ as the ‘Cultural Revolution’ was unleashed to cleanse ‘bureaucratism,’ with renewed revolutionary fervor.

 I stood at the edge of some spring demonstration listening to a smarmy activist graduate student: “I am among the growing number of Americans who believe this government must be overthrown.”
-That worn and tired phrase of tired and worn Communist activists was new and shocking to me.
-I looked at him and visualized the German HitlerJugend Kristalnacht leader smashing the first Berlin window.
+That worn-and-tired phrase of tired-and-worn Communist activists was new and shocking to me.
+I looked at him and visualized the German Hitlerjugend Kristallnacht leader smashing the first Berlin window.
 Later during that 1967 spring, American Jugend would smash windows on State Street.

 In 1967, the evidence was unclear.
-To me, the Soviets confiscated the farmer’s land and put them on collective farms.
+To me, the Soviets confiscated the farmers’ land and put them on collective farms.
 I loved beyond words the land upon which I grew up.
 I was anti-communist because the Communists confiscated farmland.

 I volunteered for Vietnam.